MDAnalysis/mdanalysis/CODE_OF_CONDUCT.md

    and telling someone that you are sorry is act of empathy that doesn’t automatically imply an admission of guilt.

+## Diversity, Equity, and Inclusion Statement

+MDAnalysis strives to ensure a welcoming, inclusive space for all.
+As a [*NumFOCUS*](https://numfocus.org/) sponsored project, we fully support their [*Diversity & Inclusion in Scientific Computing*](https://numfocus.org/programs/diversity-inclusion) (DISC) mission and abide by their Diversity Statement:

+> *"NumFOCUS welcomes and encourages participation in our community by people of all backgrounds and identities.
+We are committed to promoting and sustaining a culture that values mutual respect, tolerance, and learning, and we work together as a community to help each other live out these values."*

 ## Reporting

 If someone makes you or any other contributor feel unsafe or unwelcome, please